 How to Fix Invalid Syntax Error in Python

-The interpreter will raise syntax error exceptions when programmers incorrectly use the print() function.
+The interpreter will raise syntax error exceptions when programmers use the print() function incorrectly.
 Generally, the programmers who switched from Python 2 to Python 3 will face this error.

-In Python2, we do not need to use brackets after the print function.
+In Python2, we do not need brackets after the print function.
 But in Python3, programmers should specify brackets using the print() function.

 Let’s look into an example program that throws a syntax error due to the wrong usage of the print function.